weikailin/cs3120-toc/README.md

 ---

-CS 3120 Theory of Computation (Wei-Kai Lin)
+UVA CS 3120 Theory of Computation (Wei-Kai Lin)
 ----------------------------------------
 This is the course website of CS 3120 (also called Discrete Mathematics and Theory 2), instructed by Prof. Lin.
 The meetings are [Tuesdays and Thursdays at **12:30 - 1:45pm** Spring 2025](https://louslist.org/sectiontip.php?Semester=1252&ClassNumber=19555) and in Rice Hall 130.
 (Clarification: the course of Prof. Floryan is [different](https://louslist.org/sectiontip.php?Semester=1252&ClassNumber=16064).)